-You typically see anchoring used in these three ways:
+You typically see anchoring used in one of three ways:

-2. Purchase limit quantity pricing – such as the limits on sale items at the grocery store are an example of this pricing mehtod.
+2. Purchase limit quantity pricing: The limits on sale items at the grocery store are an example of this pricing mehtod.

-3. Initial price setting – like the sticker price at the car dealership.
-That’s immediately becomes your starting point for negotiating and you see it as soon as you step foot on the lot.
+3. Initial price setting: The sticker price at the car dealership, for example, immediately becomes your starting point for negotiating.
+You see that number as soon as you set foot on the lot.